 Do you see it?
-Under law you earn forgives according to what you do.
-Under grace it’s a free gift through faith and you always have it.
+Under the law, you earn forgiveness according to what you do.
+Under grace, it’s a free gift through faith and you always have it.

 Notice the following verse using the words ‘have been’ which refers to past tense.
 Done.

 1 John 2:12 I am writing to you, dear children, because your sins have been forgiven on account of his name.